 - Two weeks after the receipt of suggestions and corrections, the Site Visit Team Coordinator must address those corrections/suggestions and the document must be distributed to the Council, Site Visit Team, Program Administrator and EHAC Office.

 At the Annual Meeting

 At the Annual Council Meeting, the Site Visit Team summarizes their report.
-Then, the Program Administrator has the opportunity to provide a twenty-minute, verbal response to the written site visit report.
-The Program Administrators may also provide a written response to all Council Members before the Annual Council Meeting begins or at the start of their comment time.
+Then, the Program Administrator has the opportunity to provide a ten minute, verbal response to the written site visit report.

-After his/her verbal response, the Program Administrator responds to programmatic questions from other members of the Council.
+After his/her verbal response, the Program Administrator responds for up to 15 mintues to programmatic questions from other members of the Council.

 The Council then enters a private, closed door discussion and votes on accreditation.
 Program Administrators are notified promptly of the results of the vote.
 The Council can decide to grant full or conditional accreditation as outlined in EHAC's policy document.